 Q. Can I go to the police station to make a report?

-In an effort to protect the health and well-being of our members, we are asking members of the public to refrain from attending the station unless in an emergency situation.
+Yes, our station is open to the public however, in an effort to protect the health and well-being of our members, we are asking members of the public to refrain from attending the station unless in an emergency situation.
+Many crimes can be reported utilizing our online reporting service or by calling the station at 519-756-0113.
 Please note that should you need to provide payment for services such as a vulnerable sector check, cash transactions are not being accepted at this time.
 Payment can be made via debit, mastercard or visa.

 Q. How can I get a Criminal Record Check, a Criminal Record and Judicial Matters Check or a Vulnerable Sector Screening?

-At this time due to the COVID-19 pandemic, our office is not accepting in-person applications for police checks or facilitating civilian fingerprints.
-During this time, we encourage all applicants to apply for police checks using the Online Police Background Records Check portal.
+We have resumed accepting in-person applications for police checks and are facilitating civilian fingerprints.
+However, we would encourage all applicants to apply for police checks using the Online Police Background Records Check portal.
 This is located in the "Useful Links" box.
 All record checks that pass authentication will be automatically mailed out when completed.

 Please note: If you are under the age of 21 or have limited credit history, you can still pay for and submit your application online to get the process started.
 If you fail to authenticate or require fingerprints, we will not be able to complete your application until the office is fully operational again.
 You may show your employer/volunteer organization your receipt, as proof of your application, and have them refer to our website for confirmation of our limited access.